DaveMielke/NBP/b2g/doc/UserInterface/ScreenDescriptions/home.rst

 The Standard Android Launcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The |user interface| is initially configured to use
-the standard Android launcher for home screen management.
-This, as is true for most Android capabilities, can be changed
-but that's beyond the scope of this document.

 The standard Android launcher allows you to organize your home screen
 by dragging the shortcuts on it to new locations.